objectuser/pneumatic.github.io/pneumatic/_sources/overview.txt

 If a record does not need to be validated or generated, no schema is required by the filter.
 An example of this is the copy filter which copies the input records to the configured outputs, unmodified.

 Sometimes a schema is optional.
 If the schema is not provided, information is derived from other configuration or runtime elements (like the structure of the incoming record).
 If the schema is supplied, it can be used to validate the configuration of the filter.
-This requires slightly more configuration, but schema information in validated before a job starts, so supplying a schema can save time spent processing with an invalid configuration.
+This requires slightly more configuration, but schema information is validated before a job starts, so supplying a schema can save time spent processing with an invalid configuration.

 Schema Types
 ------------